Contents

 Language learning environment

 The widely spoken and recognized Mandarin Chinese is a common language formed mainly based on northern Chinese dialects, including Beijing dialect and several other dialects from other northern Chinese provinces.
-One of the problems of dialects is their accent, which will have a great impact on your learning of standard pronunciations.

 The center of cultural and artistic communication

-Beijing is China’s political and economic entre and the most dynamic and diverse center of cultural and artistic communication in China.
+Beijing is China’s political and economic center and the most dynamic and diverse center of cultural and artistic communication in China.
 There is no doubt that you would have the chance to enjoy a colorful time of cultural activities and events when you’re learning Mandarin in Beijing.

 Beijing’s cultural life is rich and colorful, with various types of performances and international exhibitions available.
 The national quintessence “Peking Opera” has a history of more than 200 years.
 The gorgeous costumes, beautiful singing voice, and ever-changing facial makeup on the stage are all impressive.
 The famous Chang’an Grand Theater, Lao She Tea House, and China National Grand Theater have traditional Peking opera performances.
 Beijing’s nightlife is also very colorful.
 Houhai, Sanlitun, and Nanluoguxiang bar streets are all good places.